Pillar guideFor independent agencies & MGAs · US

 FAQ

-It is a system that normalizes agency data into a single canonical model and maps it to multiple carrier portals, APIs, or both — so agents enter data once and get quotes across carriers without rekeying.
+A system that normalizes agency data into a single canonical model and maps it to multiple carrier portals, APIs, or both — so agents enter data once and get quotes across carriers without rekeying.